Health Fitness In

 Diseases

-Multiple Sclerosis (MS) is a neurological disease affecting the Central Nervous System, which completes the brain and spinal cord.
+Multiple Sclerosis (MS) is a neurological disease moving the Central Nervous System, which finishes the brain and spinal cord.

-The immune system normally protects the body, but in MS, it attacks the myelin in nerve cells (neurons) by mistake.
-Nerves run throughout the body, so Multiple Sclerosis can manifest itself in many body parts and very different ways.
+The immune system typically defends the body, but in MS, it attacks the myelin in nerve cells (neurons) by mistake.
+Nerves run throughout the body, so that numerous sclerosis can manifest in many body parts in different ways.

 Not all symptoms appear in all people, nor do they do so with the same intensity.
 It presents itself differently in each person (heterogeneous ) and is often called “the disease with a thousand faces”.